 Located in Georgia’s capital city, Tbilisi Airport is one of the major international airports in the country.
 The airport handled more than 2.2 million passengers in 2016 and the passenger numbers are anticipated to increase further in the coming years.

-In order to cater to the anticipated passenger traffic, airport operator TAV Georgia has decided to upgrade the airport facilities.
-Construction of a new arrivals terminal has been initiated at the airport in June 2016 as part of the infrastructure development project launched in October 2015.
+In order to cater to the anticipated passenger traffic, airport operator TAV Georgia upgraded the airport facilities.
+Construction of the new arrivals terminal was initiated in June 2016 as part of the infrastructure development project launched in October 2015.

-The infrastructure development project further includes the rehabilitation of runways and taxiways, construction of five parking lots and a passenger bridge.
+The infrastructure development project further included the rehabilitation of runways and taxiways, construction of five parking lots and a passenger bridge.